Steritas_pGTI_webpage_1550x548pxl

 Steritas pGTI

-Validated clinical outcome assessment of steroid-toxicity
+Validated clinical outcome assessment of steroid-toxicity in children

 The pGTI instrument provides weighted scores of steroid-toxicity that equip researchers, clinicians and regulators to evaluate the impact of steroid-sparing treatments.
 The pGTI is fast, accurate, and easy to implement.